 What is One Click Privacy?

-One Click Privacy is advertised as a program that helps users to keep their online privacy safe.
-However, it is known that it is distributed by using questionable methods.
-In other words, it is likely that there are users who have already downloaded and installed (or might download and/or install) One Click Privacy unknowingly.
+One Click Privacy is advertised as a program that helps users to keep their online privacy safe, however, it is distributed by using dubious methods.
+I.e., it is likely that some users have already downloaded and installed One Click Privacy inadvertently (or might do so in future).

-Programs that users download and/or install without knowing about it are called potentially unwanted applications (PUAs).
+Programs that users download and/or install inadvertently are classified as potentially unwanted applications (PUPs) or potentially unwanted applications (PUAs).

-One Click Privacy allows users to scan their computers for items that may affect their privacy.
-However, it does not allow to remove any of the detected items unless users register it.
-In other words, One Click Privacy is not a free program.
+One Click Privacy allows users to scan their computers for items that may affect their privacy, however, it does not allow them to remove any of the 'detected items' unless the program is registered.
+I.e., One Click Privacy is not a free program.

-The problem with paying money for activation/registration of programs that are categorized as PUAs is that they do not always detect real issues.
-There are PUAs that generate fake scan results to trick users into paying money for their full version.
-It is unknown whether One Click Privacy is one of these programs, however, it might be.
+The problem with paying for activation/registration of programs that are categorized as PUAs is that they do not detect any real issues.
+Some PUAs generate fake scan results to trick users into paying for so-called 'full versions'.
+It is unknown whether One Click Privacy is one of these bogus programs, however, it is likely.

+Note that adware-type apps and browser hijackers can gather data as well.
 For example, IP addresses, geolocations, entered search queries, addresses of visited websites.
-They can be designed to collect sensitive information as well.
-What is worse, gathered data could be monetized by selling it to third parties or misused to generate revenue on other ways.
+They can also collect private, sensitive information.
+Furthermore, the data is monetized by selling it to third parties or misused to generate revenue in other ways.

 |Name||One Click Privacy potentially unwanted application|